Iterative learning control

-Iterative Learning Control (ILC) is a method of tracking control for systems that work in a repetitive mode.
+Iterative Learning Control (ILC) is an open-loop control approach of tracking control for systems that work in a repetitive mode.
 Examples of systems that operate in a repetitive manner include robot arm manipulators, chemical batch processes and reliability testing rigs.
 In each of these tasks the system is required to perform the same action over and over again with high precision.
 This action is represented by the objective of accurately tracking a chosen reference signal $r(t)$ on a finite time interval.

-Repetition allows the system to improve tracking accuracy from repetition to repetition, in effect learning the required input needed to track the reference exactly.
-The learning process uses information from previous repetitions to improve the control signal ultimately enabling a suitable control action can be found iteratively.
+Repetition allows the system to sequentially improve tracking accuracy, in effect learning the required input needed to track the reference as closely as possible.
+The learning process uses information from previous repetitions to improve the control signal, ultimately enabling a suitable control action to be found iteratively.
 The internal model principle yields conditions under which perfect tracking can be achieved but the design of the control algorithm still leaves many decisions to be made to suit the application.
 A typical, simple control law is of the form: